sgaabdu4/cake_it_app/cake_it_app/NOTES.md

 - Offline support so you can browse cakes without internet
 - Image caching with proper loading states
 - Error handling that actually helps users
-- Proper cake details page (not just a placeholder)
+- Proper cake details view (not just a placeholder)
 - Type safe navigation to avoid runtime crashes
 - Theme persistence for better user experience
 - Separated UI states into private widget classes for better performance with const constructors